 The Forest is another open-world survival adventure game with hefty crafting mechanics.
 Unlike the others, though, it also has horror sim elements akin to a Resident Evil title.

-You can also build traps and supplies to defend yourself and survive.
-The goal is going back to society, and you can do it alone or with a party of up to eight players.
+The goal is to go back to society, and you can do it alone or with a party of up to eight players.
+You also get the choice to approach the enemies in stealth or aggressively.

 - Developer:RedRuins Softworks